 Other names for elephant fish: silver trumpeter, reperepe

 The elephant fish is rather unusual.
 A large fleshy cartilaginous trunk protrudes from the snout and together with large wing-like pectoral fins combine to give a rather grotesque deformed appearance.
 The first dorsal fin has a large sharp folding spine.

-The overall colour is a silver-grey with brown blotchy markings.
-This species is closely related to sharks and therefore has no boney skeleton; instead it has a back-bone of gristle.
+The overall colour is silver-grey with brown blotchy markings.
+This species is closely related to sharks and therefore has no bony skeleton; instead, it has a backbone of gristle.
 This means that it provides two large boneless fillets which have for a long time been used in the fish and chip trade.
 Elephant fish is very good eating.

 The elephant fish is rather unusual species related to sharks.
 Average size 60 to 90 cm.
 It has smooth skin which is bright silver with dark blotches when first caught.
-Will take cut-bait but is best targeted with shell fish and grab baits.
-Strong fighter on rod and line.
+Will take cut-bait but is best targeted with shellfish and crab baits.
+The elephant fish is a strong fighter on rod and line.